CommonEvaluationPlatform/CEP/README.md

 Other configurations may work, but they have not been explicitly verified.

+Instructions on how to modelsim, xcelium, and Vivado are beyond the scope of this README.

 ## Setting up your environment

 To build the CEP, several packages and toolsets must be installed and built.
 The typical steps are listed below.
 Additional information can be found in the Chipyard Documentation at https://chipyard.readthedocs.io/